catspeed-cc/sd-webui-forge-docker/README.md

 These are the current tags:
 ```
-catspeedcc/sd-webui-forge-docker:latest - (coming soon)
+catspeedcc/sd-webui-forge-docker:latest
-catspeedcc/sd-webui-forge-docker:v1.0.0 - (coming soon)
+catspeedcc/sd-webui-forge-docker:v1.0.0

-catspeedcc/sd-webui-forge-docker:development - kept @ parity w/ development, unsupported
+catspeedcc/sd-webui-forge-docker:development - (not supported, if you use it you are on your own.)
-catspeedcc/sd-webui-forge-docker:bleeding - can be literally anything I want to test, unsupported
+catspeedcc/sd-webui-forge-docker:bleeding - (not supported, ephemeral, if you use it you are on your own.)
 ```

 There are a few main files:
 ```
 docker-compose.yaml # CPU-only

 docker-compose.single-gpu.nvidia.yaml    # Single GPU only
 docker-compose.multi-gpu.nvidia.yaml    # ONE OF MULTIPLE GPU only

 docker-compose.combined.nvidia.yaml     # ONLY so you can copy the service into
                                         # a different docker-compose.yml file ;)
 ```

 As far as I know there is no way to combine multiple GPU's on this one same task (image generation) but you can dedicate one of many GPU's to image generation and then use the other GPU's for other tasks (chat, development, etc)